Zhu Shizhen: After death

-In 1352, Zhu Chongba joined the Red Turban army under the command of Guo Zixing, at which time he adopted the name Zhu Yuanzhang.
-He also altered his late father's name from Zhu Wusi to Zhu Shizhen.
-In 1366, believing that the burial rites of Zhu Shizhen had been too modest, yet fearing that reburial might disturb the geomantic currents of the land, Zhu Yuanzhang resolved instead to enlarge the burial mound so that it might conform to the standards of an imperial mausoleum.
+In 1352, Zhu Chongba joined the Red Turban rebels under the command of Guo Zixing, at which time he adopted the name Zhu Yuanzhang.
+He also posthumously changed his father's name from Zhu Wusi to Zhu Shizhen.
+After Guo died, command of his army passed to Zhu Yuanzhang, who gradually rose to become a prominent leader of the Red Turban Rebellion.
+In 1366, believing that his father's burial rites had been too modest, yet fearing that reburial might disturb the geomantic currents of the land, Zhu Yuanzhang resolved instead to enlarge the burial mound so that it might conform to the standards of an imperial mausoleum.

-Ming Imperial Mausoleum, tomb of Zhu Shizhen and his wife in Fengyang County, Chuzhou, Anhui.
+Ming Imperial Mausoleum, tomb of Zhu Shizhen and his wife, Lady Chen, in Fengyang County, Chuzhou, Anhui.

-In 1363, Han Lin'er, the nominal sovereign of the Red Turbans, posthumously bestowed upon Zhu Shizhen a series of exalted titles: Executor and Assistant Minister of the Three Offices, Senior Pillar of the State, Head of Privy Councilor for Extraordinary Affairs, Right Chancellor of the Central Secretariat, Grand Commandant, and Duke of Wu.
-Lady Chen, wife of Zhu Shizhen, was simultaneously honored with the title of Duchess.

-In 1368, after founding the Ming dynasty, Zhu Yuanzhang posthumously elevated his father as Emperor Chun, with the temple name Renzu, while Lady Chen was styled Empress Chun.
+In 1363, Han Lin'er, the nominal sovereign of the Red Turbans, posthumously bestowed a series of exalted titles upon Zhu Shizhen, including Duke of Wu, (Note: The tiles were: Executor and Assistant Minister of the Three Offices, Senior Pillar of the State, Head of Privy Councilor for Extraordinary Affairs, Right Chancellor of the Central Secretariat, Grand Commandant, and Duke of Wu.) and honored Lady Chen as duchess.
+After founding the Ming dynasty and becoming the Hongwu Emperor in 1368, Zhu Yuanzhang posthumously honored his father as Emperor Chun with the temple name Renzu, while Lady Chen was honored as Empress Chun.
 Zhu Shizhen's resting place was renamed the Mausoleum of Emperor Renzu.
-In 1369, the tomb received the new designation of the Ying Mausoleum, and later that same year it was again renamed as the Imperial Mausoleum, with the establishment of the Imperial Mausoleum Guard for its protection.

-Zhu Yuanzhang ordered the construction of Zhu Shizhen's mausoleum on two occasions, first in 1369 and again in 1375.
-The work was brought to completion in 1379.
+In 1369, the tomb was redesignated the Ying Mausoleum and, later that year, renamed the Imperial Mausoleum.
+The Imperial Mausoleum Guard was also established to protect it.
+The Emperor first ordered the construction of Zhu Shizhen's mausoleum in 1369 and renewed the project in 1375.
+The mausoleum was completed in 1379.

+Family

 Issue

 Zhu Shizhen had six children of his marriage with Lady Chen (1286–1344).